Ylvauk/event-listener-demo/readme.md

 Dots is an interactive game with up to 3 levels.
 In each level, the user has to click a moving dot until they reach a certain score, at which point they can move on to the next level.
+Here is a [preview](https://pages.git.generalassemb.ly/esin87/dots-demo/) of what we will be building today.

 ## Prerequisites